hardwarelayer/tientn-jboard-game/README.md

 A board based, turn based war game, made for desktop, more targeted to local play, with newspaper with articles made by computer on each turn, territory building, language learning feature, coded in Java using Swing and Docker instances.

-Since I have played a lot of strategy series, from Civilization and EU4, IronHearts, Victoria ...
+Since I have played a lot of historic simulation series ...
 But they are over complicated

 The other games are too simple ...